Top risk factors facing the insurance industry in 2026

-Continue reading to explore the six key challenges and risks facing insurance companies over the next year or so, and how they might be mitigated through hiring the right talent, especially at senior level.
+Continue reading to explore the six key challenges and risks facing insurance companies over the next year, and how they might be mitigated through hiring the right talent, especially at senior level.

 6 insurance industry risk factors